-Here are a few important things to keep in mind as you get ready to talk to your urologist:
+There are a few important things to keep in mind as you get ready to talk to your doctor:

-- When choosing a treatment for UTUC, the most important thing to think about is grade: Is your cancer low grade or high grade?
-If you’re not sure, be sure to ask your urologist.
+When choosing a treatment for UTUC, the most important thing to think about is grade: Is your cancer low grade or high grade?
+If you’re not sure, be sure to ask your doctor.

-- Like all cancer, UTUC is a serious disease.
+Like all cancer, UTUC is a serious disease.
 But it can be treated.
 If your UTUC is low grade, you have a few different options for treatment.
-Visit the UTUC treatment options page to read about which treatment might be right for you.
+Visit the Getting treated page to read about which treatment might be right for you.

-- It is important for you and your urologist to come up with a treatment plan.
-Be sure to talk to your urologist about ALL of the steps you will take to treat your UTUC—not just the next step.
+It is important for you and your doctor to come up with a treatment plan.
+Be sure to talk to your urologist about ALL the steps you will take to treat your UTUC—not just the next step.

 Important questions to ask